wombleton/gitlaw-nz/acts/P/Policing Act 2008.md

     *   (b) a warrant for the person's arrest may be issued in New Zealand and executed within or outside New Zealand,---

-    and the person may be detained in custody within or outside New Zealand or, if the person is in, or has been taken to, New Zealand, remanded in custody or on bail, even though the consent of the Attorney-General has not been obtained to the laying of an information in respect of that offence; but no further proceedings may be taken until that consent has been obtained.
+    and the person may be detained in custody within or outside New Zealand or, if the person is in, or has been taken to, New Zealand, remanded in custody or on bail, even though the consent of the Attorney-General has not been obtained to the filing of a charging document in respect of that offence; but no further proceedings may be taken until that consent has been obtained.

-    (3) The provisions of the [Crimes Act 1961][199] relating to arrest apply in respect of the arrest of a person referred to in subsection (2) for an act or omission to which [section 87][116] applies, in all respects as if the act or omission had occurred in New Zealand.
+    (3) The provisions of the [Crimes Act 1961][264] relating to arrest apply in respect of the arrest of a person referred to in subsection (2) for an act or omission to which [section 87][116] applies, in all respects as if the act or omission had occurred in New Zealand.

     (4) Any person arrested outside New Zealand may be detained in custody outside New Zealand for as long as is reasonably necessary to enable the person to be taken to New Zealand.

-    Compare: 2004 No 17 [s 6][262]
+    Compare: 2004 No 17 [s 6][265]

+    Section 88(1): amended, on 1 July 2013, by [section 413][201] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 88(2): amended, on 1 July 2013, by [section 413][201] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 89 Breach of code of conduct

 *   If a Police employee does or omits to do an act, and that act or omission would, if it occurred in New Zealand, be a breach of the code of conduct prescribed under [section 20][27], the employee may be dealt with as if the act or omission had occurred in New Zealand.

-    Compare: 2004 No 17 [s 7][263]
+    Compare: 2004 No 17 [s 7][266]

 ##### 90 Saving of jurisdiction

 *   Nothing in [sections 86 to 89][115] limits or affects the provision of any enactment or rule of law relating to the liability of persons in respect of acts done or omitted beyond New Zealand.

-    Compare: 2004 No 17 [s 8][264]
+    Compare: 2004 No 17 [s 8][267]

 #### International policing: United Nations operations